How do I get help from the Wound Care Center at Union Hospital?

 What can I expect at the first appointment?

 The first appointment consists of an in-depth assessment by our wound care team, a review of your medial history, blood tests or additional tests if needed, and recommendations for your treatment plan.
-Please bring your medial records, insurance card, a list of all mediations you are taking, and a list of allergies you may have to the first appointment.
+Please bring your medial records, insurance card, a list of all medications you are taking, and a list of allergies you may have to the first appointment.
 Expect to spend several hours at the Center.

 What causes non-healing wounds?